About

 Method details are derived from the Central Council of Church Bellringers data maintained on methods.cccbr.org.uk.

-Data has not been modified, but the following additional fields have been added:
+Data has not been modified, but the following additional fields have been added for use on this site:

 Collections